Knowledge base

 - It is forbidden to use a postal address.

-Given the above, a new request with correct data in the CSR may sometimes be necessary, and Infomaniak may also need your approval to make changes to the information provided during the order.
+Given the above, a new request with correct data in the CSR is sometimes necessary, and Infomaniak may also need your approval to make changes to the information provided during the order.

 2. Verification of data in the WHOIS directory